maximecharriere/MyWebsite/content/jobs/swiss-climate.md

 ---

 - First freelance experience on a 10K CHF contract.
-- Developed a CO₂ Emissions Calculator for buildings in R, helping sustainability reporting of companies in the real estate sector.
+- Developed an automatic CO₂ Emissions Calculator for buildings in R, helping sustainability reporting of companies in the real estate sector.